conal/quotes/quotes.md

 "Simplicity is the ultimate sophistication." - Leonardo da Vinci

-"If the world is to be saved at all, it won't be saved by old minds with new programs, but by new minds with no programs." - Daniel Quinn

 "If the world is saved, it will not be saved by old minds with new programs but by new minds with no programs at all." - Daniel Quinn (The Story of B)

 "Don't choose one side of the argument.
 Learn to take both sides & work towards the middle." - Paul Ferrini